moelders/typescript-proptypes-generator/README.md

 # interfaces-to-proptypes

-An API for converting interfaces to .

-Useful for generically exporting [TypeScript](https://www.npmjs.com/package/typescript) interfaces in TS files and converting them to [PropTypes](https://www.npmjs.com/package/prop-types) in generated JS files.
+A library for generically exporting [TypeScript](https://www.npmjs.com/package/typescript) interfaces in TS files and converting them to [PropTypes](https://www.npmjs.com/package/prop-types) in generated JS files.

 ## Use cases